 There is a wide range of sectors where electronic engineering is relevant, such as Aerospace, Energy, Environment, Health, IT and Telecommunications, and Security.
 Roles in these sectors come with highly competitive starting salaries, and include, but are not limited to:

 In addition, studying at Master's level will further enhance your prospects, opening up opportunities to progress further in your career.

 Alternatively, our programme will provide you with the skills, knowledge, and experience to take up further study at PhD level and begin a career in research, exploring innovative, cutting-edge areas of the engineering discipline.

 2:1 Hons degree (UK or equivalent) in a related engineering discipline with a significant amount of both digital and analogue electronics content, which may include some communications, electrical engineering, computer systems and physics courses.
 For UK applicants, a HND together with appropriate practical experience may also be acceptable.

 We may also consider non-standard applicants, please contact us for information.

 If you have studied outside of the UK, we would advise you to check our list of international qualifications before submitting your application.

-Some experience in industry in a technical position requiring engineering skills is desirable but not required.
+Relevant work experience in any practicing Engineering position requiring the application of technical skills is desirable but not essential.

 We may ask you to provide a recognised English language qualification, dependent upon your nationality and where you have studied previously.